I am not considering any new students or post-docs for the 2013-14 academic year, but hope that some aspects of this page may still be helpful to you.

 2009-2012 Ole Shelton (Post-doctoral Scholar).
 Currently: Research Fishery Biologist, Northwest Fisheries Science Center, Santa Cruz, CA

 2010-2012 Justin Yeakel (PhD Student Ecology and Evolutionary Biology).
-Currently: Post-doctoral scholar, Simon Fraser University
+Currently: Assistant Professor, UC Merced

-2010-2012 Roxanna Pourznd (Undergraduate Research Student; Personal and Scientific Asssisant).
-Currently: Analyst, DataRaker, San Francisco
+2010-2012 Roxanna Pourzand (Undergraduate Research Student; Personal and Scientific Asssisant).
+Currently: Analyst, Oracle Corporation, San Francisco

 1989-90 Robert Costantino (Sabbatical visitor from University of Rhode Island) Currently: University of Arizona (Web page)

-1994-95 Jane Brockmann (Sabbatical Visitor from University of Florida, Fall term) (Web page)
+Jane Brockmann (Sabbatical Visitor from University of Florida, Fall term 1994-95 ) (Web page)

-1995-96 Mark Abrahams (Sabbtical Visitor from University of Manitoba) (Web page)
+Mark Abrahams (Sabbtical Visitor from University of Manitoba, 1995-96) (Web page)

-2003-04 Michael Bonsall (Royal Society Research Fellow, visiting from Imperial College, Winter and Spring terms).
-Currently: Reader in mathematical ecology at University of Oxford (Web page)
+Michael Bonsall (Royal Society Research Fellow, visiting from Imperial College, Winter and Spring terms, 2003-04).
+Currently: Professor of mathematical biology at the University of Oxford (Web page)

 Kai Lorenzen (Sabbatical Visitor from Imperial College of Science and Technology; Fall 2003).
 While at CSTAR, Lorenzen began work on a software package for fish stock enhancement.
 This can be found at http://www.aquaticresources.org/enhancefish.htm